sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 1. Add the Sourcegraph helm repository (on the machine used to interact with your cluster):

-    ```sh
+    ```
     helm repo add sourcegraph https://helm.sourcegraph.com/release
     ```

 1. Install the Sourcegraph chart using default values:

-    ```sh
+    ```
     helm install --version 3.39.0 sourcegraph sourcegraph/sourcegraph
     ```

     > NOTE: The default values assume a deployment to GKE running an nginx Ingress controller.
 The [Cloud Provider Guides](#cloud-providers-guides) demonstrate how to configure Sourcegraph for other environment configurations.

 1. Monitor the deployment until all pods are healthy:

-    ```sh
+    ```
       kubectl get pods -o wide --watch
     ```

 1. You can temporarily access Sourcegraph by port-forwarding to the frontend service:

-    ```sh
+    ```
       kubectl port-forward svc/sourcegraph-frontend 3080:30080
     ```

-1. Open [http://localhost:3080]() in your browser and you will see a setup page which can be used to create the initial admin account.
+1. Open [http://localhost:3080](http://localhost:3080) in your browser and you will see a setup page which can be used to create the initial admin account.
 Congratulations, you have Sourcegraph up and running! 🎉

 More information on configuring the Sourcegraph application can be found here:
 [Configuring Sourcegraph](../../config/index.md)